dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Carlo Vicari:**
-definitely definitely i I've you know
+definitely i I've you know
-I've read about the mixing and stuff like that and the ring signatures as well I've read a little bit about although I don't know too much about it um so in reference to this is kind of a little bit of a derailment on what we've been talking about but I wanted to bring it up because it's an important thing
+I've read about the mixing and stuff like that and the ring signatures as well I've read a little bit about although I don't know too much about it so in reference to this is kind of a little bit of a derailment on what we've been talking about but I wanted to bring it up because it's an important thing